dontseyit/homekit-moisture-sensor/readme.md

 1. If you haven't worked with an ESP8266 before, please follow the [Installing ESP8266 Board in Arduino IDE guide](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/).
 2. Install the [Arduino HomeKit ESP8266 library](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) in the Arduino IDE.
 3. Download this repository or copy its contents to your Sketch.
-4. Update `wifi_info.h` with your Wi-Fi credentials.
+4. Update `wifi_info.h` to match with your Wi-Fi credentials.
-5. Upload files to your NodeMCU.
+5. Upload files to the NodeMCU.
-6. Add the accessory to HomeKit App using the code 111-11-111 (edit `my_accessory.c` if you want to change)
+6. Add the accessory to HomeKit App using the code `111-11-111` (edit `my_accessory.c` if you want to change)

 ## Components
 * NodeMCU (ESP8266)